pledge4future/WePledge/backend/docs/README.md

 docker compose up
 ```

-## Trouble shooting
+### Trouble shooting

-**Error:** standard_init_linux.go:219: exec user process caused: no such file or directory
+#### Error: standard_init_linux.go:219: exec user process caused: no such file or directory

 **Solution:**
 1. Open *./backend/src/entrypoint.sh* and *./frontend/entrypoint.sh* in notepad++
 2. Go to edit -> EOL conversion -> change both from CRLF to LF.
 3. Save the files.

-**To rebuild the images and containers after the backend code** has changed, do the following to avoid errors:
+#### Rebuild the images and containers after the backend code has changed

+Do the following to build the docker images, containers and volume from scratch to avoid errors:

 1. Delete all files except for the *__init__.py* in the folder *./WePledge/backend/src/emissions/migrations*.
 2. Delete all backend containers (wepledge_pgadmin_1, wepledge_backend_1 and db)